Tehforsch/tolinoRemote/readme.md

 TODO: Maybe add udev rules to guide, not sure if needed
+TODO: Maybe How to flash backup
+TODO: BSD license for netcat
 Note: First install update.zip for current version

 # Introduction